 Kitchen Style

 Blue accents in the backsplash and paint color invoke reminders of the ocean.
-Some kitchens are painted a bright white that can show off kitchen accessories and backsplash.
+Some kitchens are painted a bright white to show off kitchen accessories and backsplash.
 Striped fabric might be utilized in the kitchen for chairs, stools, or curtains.
 Beachy accents in the room can be inspiring and fun.

 Eclectic: Personalized and Rich in Color & Texture